carlfarrington/wvkbd/README.md

 Also the default theme has been changed to a brighter grey one.

-and the default layout has been altered to be British Englight (UK) with pound symbols and stuff.
+and the default layout has been altered to be British English (UK) with pound symbols and stuff.

 ..